Our Staff

 Secretary

-Sajad Ahmad from Distt kulgam would have never thought that his life will go on wheelchair post June 2015 when he fell down from roof.
-Instantly he was taken to Srinagar for hospitalisation where he came to know about his spinal injury.
-He was shocked to know that he cannot walk again and being a married he had tremendous apprehensions about his family life.
-Tough gets going is apt statement describing Sajad,s life and today he is not only living his own wheelchair life but helping other PwSCI to live a trouble free and independent and meaningful wheelchair life.
+Sajad Ahmad from Distt Kulgam would have never thought that his life would go on wheelchair post June 2015 when he fell from the roof.
+Instantly, he was taken to Srinagar for hospitalisation, where he came to know about his spinal injury.
+He was shocked to know that he could not walk again, and being married, he had tremendous apprehensions about his family life.
+Tough gets going is an apt statement describing Sajad's life, and today he is not only living his own wheelchair life but helping other PwSCI to live a trouble-free, independent, and meaningful wheelchair life.

 Ab Rehman